-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Like many states, California collects bio-samples from every child born in the state.
 The material is then stored indefinitely in a state-run biobank, where it may be purchased for outside research.

-State law requires parents are notified that they can request their child’s sample be destroyed.
+State law requires that parents are informed of their right to request the child’s sample be destroyed, but the state does not confirm parents actually get that information before storing or selling their child’s DNA.

-But KPIX has learned most parents aren’t getting that information and the samples may be used for more than just research.
+KPIX has learned that most parents are not getting the required notification.
+We’ve also discovered the DNA may be used for more than just research.

 In light of the Cambridge Analytica-Facebook scandal and the use of unidentified DNA to catch the Golden State Killer suspect, there are new concerns about law enforcement access, and what private researchers could do with access to the DNA from every child born in the state.